saltsystemslab/InferScale/README.md

 bash scripts/setup_remote.sh
 ```

-`scripts/setup_remote.sh` initializes the `jasperpy` submodule, downloads the LoCoMo dataset when missing, installs the pinned Python stack,
+`scripts/setup_remote.sh` initializes the `jasperpy` submodule, downloads the LoCoMo dataset when missing, installs the Python environment, builds the Jasper library, and extracts the Mem0 facts for every answer model.
-builds the Jasper native library, and extracts all Mem0 facts.
+Fact extraction serves each answer model on a vLLM server; set `SKIP_EXTRACTION=1` to defer it and run `bash scripts/extract_facts.sh` separately.

 Activate the environment before running benchmark commands: